Has someone you care about been affected by sexual assault or rape?

 We understand that you may feel confused about what is happening for them and how you can best give your support.
 You may also have your own strong feelings about what has happened and what should happen now.

-Speaking with one of our specialist counsellors can help you to make sense of your own feelings, understand what might be going on for your friend or family member and enable you to give them good support.
+Speaking with one of our Crisis Workers can help you to make sense of your own feelings, understand what might be going on for your friend or family member and enable you to give them good support.